OpenGovLD/specs/README.md

+This page is work in progress and likely will be translated to English.
+So far there exists a Wiki page: https://github.com/akuckartz/ld-specs/wiki

+***

 In diesem Repository wird die Spezifikation erarbeitet.
 The Fork ist eine Initiative für die Offenheit parlamentarischer Informationssysteme.
 Sie spezifiziert eine einheitliche Schnittstelle zum Abruf von öffenltichen Informationen aus parlamentarischen Informationssystemen.